zx80/flask-simple-auth/README.md

 Role-oriented authorizations are managed through the `authorize` parameter to the `route` decorator, which provides just one or possibly a list of roles authorized to call a route.
 A role is identified as an integer or a string.
-The check calls `user_in_group(user, group)` function to check whether the authenticated user belongs to any of the authorized roles.
+The `user_in_group(user, group)` function is called to check whether the authenticated user belongs to any of the authorized roles.
-Because this function is cached by default, caches must be reset when roles are changed by calling `clear_caches`.
+Because this function is cached by default, caches should be reset when roles are changed by calling `clear_caches`.

 There are three special values that can be passed to the `authorize` decorator: